Randolph603/Dev-Note/Software Note/Tencent CloudBase TCB.md

 Due to policy of Wechat Mini Programs oversea, wechat app SDK could not be used directly.
 The only way to implment is Web SDK @cloudbase/js-sdk.

-And here need to introduce another lib **cloudbase-adapter-wx_mp**.
+And here need to introduce another lib **@cloudbase/adapter-wx_mp**.
 It is an adapter provided by Tencent CloudBase (TCB) for integrating the CloudBase JavaScript SDK (@cloudbase/js-sdk) with WeChat Mini Programs.
 It allows developers to use the CloudBase Web SDK in the WeChat Mini Program environment by bridging compatibility issues between the two platforms.

 >🔑 Key Features: